Update 2021-March-07 - Version 2 of the Color Infrared Photoshop Actions now available

 If you completed the above steps in Lightroom, right-click the image, and select

 Edit in Adobe Photoshop.
-If you completed the above steps in Adobe Camera Raw, select the
+Select the Open Image button if you completed the above steps in Adobe Camera Raw.

 Run the desired action by selecting the action and clicking the